richardjoo/HTMLCOIN/mining/htmlcoin-cli-mining/README.md

 ## How to run generatetoaddress from command line infinitely
 * Current Version: 1.1

 * Supported platform:
   - Linux
   - Ubuntu Mate for Raspberry Pi3

-I assume your wallet has been successfully installed and running.
+* Prerequisite:
-This script works with linux and ubuntu mate on raspberry pi3.
+  - HTMLCoin CLI version is built/installed properly and tested.

 * download `htmlcoin-cli-mining.sh` file.

-* if this file is not executable, run this
+* If this file is not executable, run this
   - `chmod +x htmlcoin-cli-mining.sh`

 * open the file with your favorite editor

 * on line 16 `cd HTMLCOIN`
   - if you want to run this script from the root, then find the path to your htmlcoin wallet folder and change to the correct path
     - for example: